 (Click on any image to see a larger version.)

 My family was among those lining up early, since for the first time in my ballpark travels, I had secured general admission seats for a game.
-We didn’t know we would be doing this trip until all other seats for the big fireworks game had sold out, so we grabbed our baseball picnic blanket, a couple layers of clothing, sun goop, and a few toys for the boy, and prepared to set up for the game.
+We didn’t know we would be doing this trip until all other seats for the big fireworks game had sold out, so we grabbed our baseball picnic blanket, a

 I knew that there would be a pretty big rush for the best spots in general admission, so we got to the ballpark early.
 Michelle put Steven on our monkey leash, which was admired by our line-mates.
 In fact, as she let him burn off steam on his leash, one octogenarian woman approached Michelle and complimented her on the choice to use the leash.
 She used to get a lot of lip from strangers back in the day, she said, so she was happy to see someone using it.
 (This was an especially refreshing compliment after a batty old bag said something shitty to us about the leash the previous day at the Boise Zoo.)
-Anyway, all was right with the world: we were at the front of the line, and I knew where I wanted to sit on the outfield berm.
+Anyway, all was right with the world: we were at the front of the line, and I knew where I wanted to sit on the

 But then something went wrong.
 About ten minutes before the gates opened, an usher came by to zap everyone’s tickets.
 Ours were invalid.
 Huh?
 I think they sent us multiple copies of the tickets and I printed out the wrong one.
 I was a little annoyed when she told us to go to the main ticket office to get everything straightened out, since we’d lose our choice spot in line that I planned ahead for.
 My wife–usually the one who gets upset at customer service–told me to chill out, that I could come back tomorrow if we got a lousy seat.
 So I said goodbye to my wonderful line spot and went to the ticket booth, who worked out the problem.
 We then got back to the back of the line.